 It is absolutely essential to come prepared.
 Various techniques and problem-solving strategies will be required, and your logical thinking will be tested.
 Ever heard of the P.E.E approach?
 What about S.T.A.R or I.P.A.R?
 These are the tools that can make you stand out from the rest.
 Find out more on our Medical Interviews page.

 Need more information?
 Visit our Interview Information page to find key facts about specific medical schools’ interview arrangements.

 Check out our blog to make sure you get an amazing reference (it’s one more way you can distinguish yourself from the rest).

 There is more than one way to get in.
 You can apply to study medicine straight after school, at 18 years old, or go for graduate entry medicine after your first degree.
 Strong grades, a good UCAT/BMAT score, a great personal statement and an interview are all important.
 You can also consider taking a gap year and applying again, as well as studying medicine overseas.

 The applicants to places ratio is around 1:4.
 This means medical school admission is extremely competitive.
 Most students who apply have already got very high grades and have achieved most of the medical school requirements before considering their application.

-If you don’t feel you are ready for a medicine degree after school, broaden your knowledge with a first science-related degree, before committing yourself to medicine.
-You will need top honours in your first degree.
+If you don’t feel you are ready for a medicine degree after school, broaden your knowledge with another degree, before committing yourself to medicine.
+You will need top grades in your first degree.